Living Yoga Wisdom

 Guided by the Rhythms of Nature…

-The container for our year long program will be the seasons.
+The flow of our year long program is guided by the seasons.
 Each season, we will turn towards Yoga and Ayurvedic practices that nurture the qualities expressed in nature.
-With each season, we will also take inspiration and wisdom from myths and books that support the season within that we are tending to.
+With each season, we will also take inspiration and wisdom from myths, yoga philosophy and books that support the internal season that we are tending to.

-Held within the container will be following offerings:
+Held within our container will be following offerings:

 Prerecorded meditations, mantras, pranayama, Nidras and asana

-Live in person classes on Wednesday nights and Saturday mornings
+Live in person classes on Wednesday nights (also live streamed) and Saturday mornings (in person only)

 Monthly book recommendations & discussions